HjalmarSnoep/emergentism/README.md

 <dl>
   <dt>TLDR</dt>
   <dd>TLDR stands for "Too Long; Didn't Read."
-It is a common internet acronym used to provide a brief summary or synopsis of a lengthy piece of content, these summaries written by GPT3.5, because the author recognises the tendency of his comtemporaries to feel he is wordy and lenghty.</dd>
+It is a common internet acronym used to provide a brief summary or synopsis of a lengthy piece of content.
+The summaries in this piece are written by GPT3.5, because the author recognises the tendency of his comtemporaries to feel he is wordy and lenghty and wishes to accomodate them.</dd>
    <dt>TS;NN<?dt>
  <dd>Too Short; No nuance, is the opposite of TLDR.
 The original, hopefully more nuanced text, with all the cultural biases I have not been able to shed.</dd>.
 </dl>